NangoHQ/nango/docs/docs/quickstart.md

 ### CLI

-To obtain the (current) access token use this command:
+To obtain an access token use this command:

 ```bash
 npx nango token:get <CONNECTION-ID> <CONFIG-KEY>